khromov/wp-wp-views-view-template-widget/readme.txt

 1. Workflow example.
 Adding a sidebar widget to display information about the currently viewed post.

 == Changelog ==

+= 1.2 =
+* If the content template you use in a widget does not print anything, the widget will not be displayed.
+More info [here](http://wordpress.org/support/topic/empty-results-1).

 = 1.1 =
 * Updated name to reflect the name change introduced in Views 1.3 (View Template -> Content Template)
 * Fixed a bug where all templates would not be available on certain configurations.
 (Thanks peter8810)